NixTS/stock-trading-journal/README.md

 + Asks to return to menu on button press '1'

 **Inputs**
-+ This program uses direct keyboard input for quick navigation
++ This program uses keyboard inputs for quick navigation
 + Data input to fill out a google sheet
 + Input validation for input fields to minimize incorrect data entries